 Car Seats checked by appointment only, Thursday’s from 1:00 – 5:00 at Fire Station 18 located at 1409 Seaton Road Durham, NC 27713.
 For any questions call – 919-560-4242 extension 19242

 Junior Fire Marshal

-The Jr. Fire Marshal program offers Durham youth an opportunity to experience aspects of a career in the fire service while learning safety tips such as how to evacuate their home in case of fire, how to extinguish fires, and what to do in case of fire.
+The Jr. Fire Marshal Academy offers Durham youth an opportunity to experience aspects of a career in the fire service while learning safety tips such as how to evacuate their home in case of fire, how to extinguish fires, and what to do in case of fire.
 The Durham Fire Department, Durham Parks and Recreation, and the N.C.
-Department of Insurance - Office of the State Fire Marshal team up annually to offer youth ages 13-15 a chance to learn about fire safety and various career options in the fire service.
+Department of Insurance - Office of the State Fire Marshal team up annually to offer youth ages 13-16 a chance to learn about fire safety and various career options in the fire service.
 During the 4-day course, participants receive training including:

 - Emergency medical services instruction and blood pressure

 - Fire extinguisher training